Chartered Accountants' Hall: Ornaments and furnishings

 ICAEW possesses numerous antique furnishings and works of art gifted by individuals or accountancy bodies, including several given to celebrate the centenary in 1980.

 The walls of the Hall feature portraits of the ICAEW's first presidents, including William Barclay Peat and William Welch Deloitte.
-The Hall owns a set of silverware by Gerald Benney and paintings by John Piper.
+The Hall owns a set of specially produced silverware by Gerald Benney and a set of three paintings commissioned from John Piper.

 A set of three tapestries by Sir Eduardo Paolozzi have been moved from the Great Hall to a new location on the Copthall Avenue stairway, leading down from the ground floor to the members' club.
 The three highly distinctive pieces, which represent present day and future societies in relation to the role played by ICAEW, were commissioned in 1980 as part of the Institute's centenary celebrations.
 Titled A Perspective on Innovation, the colourful abstract designs feature modern innovations such as a jet engine, a micro chip and a television.
 In creating the tapestries, Paolozzi described his aim as being to "depict our world of today in a manner using the same bold pictorial style as the Bayeux tapestries in France – to record the images of our time for future years in a proven and permanent material".

 The library's rare book collection holds early works on accounting and bookkeeping, including the complete published works of Luca Pacioli, and the only complete copy of the oldest surviving original book on accounting in English (James Peele's The maner and fourme how to kepe a perfecte reconying (1554)).